LeonStansfield/TrafficSimulation/docs/running_guide.md

 **Road Disabling Feature:**
 You can dynamically modify the traffic network while the simulation is running:
 1. **Select a road** by left-clicking on it (Selected roads highlight blue/red).
 2. **Press `E`** to toggle its enabled/disabled state.

-When a road is disabled, it is immediately removed from the Pathfinder's available network.
+When a road is disabled, it is removed from the Pathfinding network.
 Any vehicles currently scheduled to navigate through that road will dynamically recalculate their paths in real-time to bypass the closure!